jordan-trahanov/create-react-wptheme/README.md

 To configure the `Browser Refresh Server` to use SSL, follow these steps:

-- Assuming you've already created a theme using `create-react-wptheme`, change directory into the `react-src` folder in your theme's folder
+- Assuming you've already created a theme using `create-react-wptheme5`, change directory into the `react-src` folder in your theme's folder
   - Be sure to follow **all the instructions** under the **Usage** section at the top of this document.
 You need to complete the PHP portion of the setup before you can configure SSL.
   - Windows example: `cd C:\xampp\htdocs\wordpress\wp-content\themes\<Your Theme's Root Folder>\react-src`
   - Mac or \*nix example: `cd /xampp/htdocs/wordpress/wp-content/themes/<Your Theme's Root Folder>/react-src`